-- Obtain the ESS tarball, kernel, systemd, RHEL ISO, and network manager packages for the architecture being used. - Archive the current contents of /home/deploy and move the 5.3.2.1 packages there. - Make sure that the RHEL ISO is moved to /opt/ibm/gss/iso or the location specified in the gssdeploy.cfg file). - Disable the subscription manager and any external repositories by issuing the following commands on each node that you want to upgrade: - subscription-manager config --rhsm.manage_repos=0 yum clean all - All health checks must be clean before attempting to upgrade a system.
+- Obtain the ESS tarball, kernel, systemd, RHEL ISO, Power 8 OPAL patch, and network manager packages for the architecture being used. - Archive the current contents of /home/deploy and move the 5.3.4 packages there. - Make sure that the RHEL ISO is moved to /opt/ibm/gss/iso or the location specified in the gssdeploy.cfg file). - Disable the subscription manager and any external repositories by issuing the following commands on each node that you want to upgrade: - subscription-manager config --rhsm.manage_repos=0 yum clean all - All health checks must be clean before attempting to upgrade a system.
 This applies to offline and online upgrades. - Ensure that the HMC is upgraded to the recommended level.
-For more information, see Appendix H, "Upgrading the Hardware Management Console (HMC)," on page 67. - Understand the implications of upgrading the release level to LATEST and upgrading the file system format version.
+For more information, see Appendix J, "Upgrading the Hardware Management Console (HMC)," on page 79. - Understand the implications of upgrading the release level to LATEST and upgrading the file system format version.
 After you complete the upgrade to the latest code level, you cannot revert to the previous code level.
-For more information, see Completing the migration to a new level of IBM Spectrum Scale. - Ensure that you have reviewed and completed the pre-installation and pre-upgrade checklist.
-For more information, see "Pre-installation or pre-upgrade checklist" on page 5.
+For more information, see Completing the migration to a new level of IBM Spectrum Scale.